pascalpizzy/printf/README.md

-this is a team project
+This is C - printf team project